mewtwo-7/Library/README.md

 Insert user as--->
 -----------------------------------------------------------------------------------------------

-Insert Admin as first person in database with name as Admin and email paswword as you want...
+Insert Admin as first person in database with name as Admin and email password as you want...
 -----------------------------------------------------------------------------------------------

 then npm install and, npm start.